 No one works more closely or consistently with individual patients than nurses do.
 Therefore, nurses are very familiar with the patient’s values, beliefs, and cultural practices.
 Nurses must properly advocate for their patients to make sure they receive the correct treatments and best available care.
 Sometimes this means stepping out of their comfort zone in order to seek the best possible outcomes for their patients.

-When a patient is discharged from a facility, there is often some type of follow-up care that needs to be done at home.
+When a patient is discharged from a facility, there is often some type of care that needs to be done at home.
 It is the nurse’s responsibility to educate the patient and their family members on proper at-home care.
-Likewise, nurses usually have to educate about diagnoses or medications.
-Making sure patients understand what is happening to them will help them better cope with it.
+Similarly, in the hospital nurses have to educate patients and their family members about diagnoses or medications.
+Education helps the patients understand what is happening, why it is happening, and what the patient needs to do in order to heal.
 It is also the nurse’s role to educate the patient or their family about confusing procedures or complex treatments.

 Nurses are an integral part of any healthcare team and the roles of teacher, advocate, decision-maker, and caregivers showcase why nurses are considered the “heart” of healthcare.